 We previously wrote that the Network Development Fund was intended to support the development of the Flexa network over the first decade of its operation, and we can’t think of a better way to grow the network than distributing these tokens directly to the community of people providing capacity and security for Flexa-powered payments.

 The next several weeks will give everyone the opportunity to try Flexa Capacity for themselves, not only in terms of allocating FXC capacity, but also earning a portion of the initial rewards distribution:

-- As of today, November 19, 2019, Flexa Capacity is live on mainnet, although no network rewards will be distributed for a period of approximately two weeks.
+- As of today, November 19, 2019, Flexa Capacity is live on mainnet, although no network rewards will be distributed for a period of several weeks.
 (This is to ensure everyone an equal and fair chance to participate in the initial reward distribution.)

-Anyone who holds FXC (and is not a non-accredited US resident) is welcome to participate in providing capacity to Flexa and earning network rewards.
+Anyone who holds FXC is welcome to participate in providing capacity to Flexa and earning network rewards.
 If you want to supply and allocate your capacity as collateral, here are step-by-step instructions for getting started: